bmanubay/bmanubay.github.io/_posts/2019-12-11-why-resampling-is-great.md

 ![Overlay KDEs](/assets/img/blog4/resample_dist_overlays.png)

 If we look more closely at our shuffle split and bootstrap distributions (which are probably the most reliable), they look very similar (unsuprisingly).
+If I were to increase the number of repetitions in the shuffle split algorithm, it would probably very closely resemble the bootstrap distribution.

 ![Overlay KDEs B&SP](/assets/img/blog4/resample_dist_overlays_just_Shuffsplit_Bootstrap.png)